prfvinicius/curso/README.md

 The script tidy the data collected from the Samsung Galaxy S smartphone.
 You must unzip the files from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip in you R directory.

-The script has two big steps.
+The script has four big steps.

 *1. Join the data from different files
 ** The result is stored in "data" data set